raffaeldutra/raffaeldutra.github.io/content/page/cv/resume.md

 The company's contractors are spread around the world, so we have/had different cultures to work with, timezones and funny virtual moments.

-Main main goal was to work on cost reduces at AWS and for that I had to learn internal tools to know what to do.
+My main goal was to work on cost reduces at AWS and for that I had to learn internal tools to know what to do.

 * Deployment and infrastructure automation ([Docker](https://www.docker.com), [Docker Compose](https://www.docker.com), Bash and [Puppet](https://puppet.com)).
 * Support internal tools.